Mapita/Canary/docs/api-callback-class.md

 The `CanaryTestCallback` class is used to represent callbacks added to a test using methods such as `onBegin` and `onEnd`.
 It has a constructor and no methods.
+It can be accessed via `canary.Callback`.

 # getOwner